 Pain and suffering are legitimate reasons to sue.
 In fact, they constitute a large part of the total award being sought, in many cases.
 Calculating how much pain and suffering costs in dollars is difficult, but your attorney can help you arrive at a figure.
 When families lose someone because of a negligent trucking company, there is certainly plenty of justification for them to sue for pain and suffering.
 An attorney can make sure that the figure you choose is realistic and that your case has a good chance of winning overall.

 Even in cases where a driver or a trucking company was obviously negligent, there is no way to ensure that a lawsuit over a wrongful death will prevail in court.
 Choosing the right vehicle semi crash attorney can increase your chances.
-You’ll need to talk with a Dallas truck truck wreck lawyer first so that they can determine whether filing a lawsuit is even an option for you.
+You’ll need to talk with a fatal truck wreck lawyer first so that they can determine whether filing a lawsuit is even an option for you.
 If it is, they may agree to take your case on contingency.
-This means that you don’t have to pay them unless you win and, therefore, that you don’t have to pay upfront to get your case started.
+This means that you don’t have to pay them unless you win, and therefore, you don’t have to risk a penny of your own money.